 For patients who have undergone radiation therapy of the breasts, it is much safer to perform the reconstruction over the muscle, and also use the direct to implant techniques to minimize the increased risk of infection that comes with multiple implant surgeries.
 For patients with existing breast augmentation, the implants are usually placed under the muscle since the muscle is already partially detached from the chest wall.

-For women who want breast reconstruction without implants, we also offer a revolutionary no-implant one-stage surgery called the SWIM breast reconstruction.
+We also offer a revolutionary no-implant one-stage surgery called the SWIM breast reconstruction, which is an enhanced and refined version of the Goldilocks technique, incorporating advancements in surgical approaches and precision for optimal breast reconstruction outcomes.
 Like our direct-to-implant reconstruction, the SWIM breast reconstruction is carried out at the same time as a mastectomy, but involves creating a breast from the patient's own existing tissue and fat instead of using an implant.
 Our article, published in the Journal of the American College of Surgeons, details the procedure and proves the many benefits of this approach.4 The SWIM is ideal for larger-breasted women who want natural-looking, smaller breasts, as well as those who have undergone radiation treatments for cancer or who have multiple risk factors and health issues.

 The Cassileth Plastic Surgery team performs more than 400 reconstruction cases each year.
 This includes Direct-to-Implant breast reconstruction, nipple reconstruction, reconstruction revisions, SWIM flaps, and fat grafting.
 Most of those cases are one-stage procedures—primary breast reconstructions done at the same time as the patient's mastectomy—in our Beverly Hills surgery center.